Horizontal Herkimer Logo - Green "H" with "Herkimer Central School" to the right

 On occasion, a student’s behavior may become disruptive.
 For purposes of this code of conduct, a disruptive student is a student who is substantially disruptive of the educational process or substantially interferes with the teacher’s authority over the classroom.
 A substantial disruption of the educational process or substantial interference with a teacher’s authority occurs when a student demonstrates a persistent unwillingness to comply with the teacher’s instructions or repeatedly violates the teacher’s classroom behavior rules.

 A classroom teacher may remove a disruptive student from an academic class for up to three days.
 The removal from class applies to the class of the removing teacher only.
-For elementary classroom it applies to the specific academic class.
+For the elementary classroom it applies to the specific academic class.

 If the disruptive student does not pose a danger or ongoing threat of disruption to the academic process, the teacher must provide the student with an explanation for why he or she is being removed and an opportunity to explain his or her version of the relevant events before the student is removed.
 Only after the informal discussion may a teacher remove a student from class.